stechtmann/BL2700/Microbial_Community.md

 # Alpha Diversity
 Alpha diversity is a method of measuring how many different organisms we have in a sample.
 The more different types of organisms we have, the higher the alpha diversity.
 Consider an example where we think about students' names instead of organisms:

 For example: A class has two groups of students working each working on a group project.
 Group 1 has five students and their names are: Bill, Ashley, Sophia, Mike, and Cody.
 Group 2 also have five students and their names are: Bob, Mary, Cody, Cody, and Cody.
-In this example, Group 1 has higher alpha diversity since we have 5 different names, compared to Group 2 where there are only 3 different names present.
+In this example, Group 1 has higher diversity since we have 5 different names, compared to Group 2 where there are only 3 different names present.

 There are many different metrics for measuring alpha diversity.
 In this example so far we have only considered "richness" (number of different species).
 Many alpha diversity metrics also consider "evenness" (the proportion of the total community made up by each species).